What is Cash Application and Why Is It Important?

 - improved, potentially 100% visibility of the payments process

 Setting up automation in the accounts receivable flow is less of a competitive advantage and more bare-bones essential these days.
-ERPs are useful, but they still rely on a manual cash application process.
-That's why a cash application team relies on automation integrations that work with their ERP.
+ERPs are helpful but rely on a manual cash application process.
 This approach requires a low learning curve since financial professionals still use their known ERP.
 But they can reap all the benefits of automatic cash application.
+That's why a cash application team relies on automation integrations that work with their ERP.

 Through an automated accounts receivable process, they can retrieve order and payment information from multiple sources, then compare, match, and process them.
 Like at Paystand, all of these steps are automated in many cases.
 So a cash application team only has to review the exceptions.